Nhlanhla Mkhwanazi: Whistle blowing

 On 6 July 2025, Mkhwanazi made damning allegations against high-ranking police officials and politicians, including Police Minister, Senzo Mchunu, police deputy head Lieutenant-General Shadrack Sibiya and members of the judiciary.
 He accused them of aiding criminal syndicates, involving themselves in investigations and obstructing justice.

 Minister Mchunu released a statement that rebuffed the accusations as baseless, while President Cyril Ramaphosa released a statement that called for restraint from the national security cluster and promised to look into the allegations that were raised in regards to the matter.
 Police Parliamentary Portfolio Committee Chair Ian Cameron (MP - Democratic Alliance) called for an investigation regarding the claims.

 Several marches were organized throughout South Africa by civil society organisations and opposition political parties in support of Mkhwanazi.

 On 14 July 2025, President of South Africa Cyril Ramaphosa announced a Judicial Commission of enquiry into the allegations by Mkhwanazi, and placed the Minister of Police Senzo Mchunu on special leave.
 Hearings of the Madlanga Commission commenced on 17 September 2025.

-On the 21 July 2025 SAPS arrested individuals relating to the murder of Dj Sumbody, a well-known musician that Mkhwanazi had alleged Minister Mchunu involvement in hindering the arrests of the individuals.
+On 21 July 2025 SAPS arrested individuals relating to the murder of Dj Sumbody, a well-known musician that Mkhwanazi had alleged Minister Mchunu involvement in hindering the arrests of the individuals.
 In July 2025, President Cyril Ramaphosa suspended the Gauteng Director of Public Prosecutions following the allegations made by Mkhwanazi.
 Judicial Commission Chair Acting Deputy chief Justice Mbuyiseni Madlanga says they are treating the matter with imminence with general Mkhwanazi allegations.
 After South African raised funds for Lt General Mkhwanazi, he decided to donate the money to the police education trust.